 You will record the detail in your MyCPD account, which will then register completion of the reflective exercise online.
 We will contact your peer to confirm that they have undertaken the exercise with you.
-The GOC will randomly review a selection of written reflections to ensure compliance.
+As part of our review of registrant's records (see section 10), the GOC will review a selection of written reflections to ensure compliance.